wsu-das/smallgrains-web/README.md

 - jQuery
 - Bootstrap
 - Tailwind
-- etc
+- etc.

 and it would be preferable if it stayed that way!

-This project is both a rescue operation for the small grains calculators and an experiement in designing front-ends with modern web standards, using the best new options available to us in plain ol' HTML, CSS, and JavaScript in all browsers (IE doesn't count!).
+This project is both a rescue operation for the small grains calculators and an experiment in designing front-ends with modern web standards, using the best new options available to us in plain ol' HTML, CSS, and JavaScript in all browsers (IE doesn't count!).
 The most important of these is Web Components.
 This isn't even a particularly _new_ feature, per se, and to be honest it can be a contentious one among frontend devs.
 I understand their concerns, and respectfully I think they're wrong, stemming from the obsessive addiction to overcomplicated website design.
 I also think that Mozilla has done a lot of